A topic from the subject of Physical Chemistry in Chemistry.

 Basic Concepts

-The number of protons in an atom\'s nucleus determines the element to which it belongs.
+The number of protons in an atom's nucleus determines the element to which it belongs.
 For example, all atoms with one proton are hydrogen atoms, all atoms with two protons are helium atoms, and so on.
+This number is called the atomic number.

-The number of electrons in an atom\'s electron cloud determines the chemical properties of the atom.
-For example, atoms with a full electron cloud are unreactive, while atoms with an incomplete electron cloud are reactive.
+The number of electrons in an atom's electron cloud usually equals the number of protons (in a neutral atom) and determines the atom's chemical properties.
+Atoms with a full electron shell are generally unreactive (noble gases), while atoms with incomplete electron shells are reactive.

 Equipment and Techniques